Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 man stretching outdoors

-It also provides you with enough energy during short-burst high-intensity endurance, and resistance training like lifting heavy weights, sprinting, and similar types of activities.
-[3]
+According to studies in the National Institutes of Health, it also provides you with enough energy during short-burst high-intensity endurance, and resistance training like lifting heavy weights, sprinting, and similar types of activities [1].

 woman in a muscle therapy

-It’s popular among bodybuilders and other athletes to drink a whey protein shake because whey proteins get absorbed quickly and are metabolized directly into your muscle tissue.
-[5]
+As a personal trainer, I've seen many bodybuilders and athletes benefit greatly from whey protein shakes.
+That's because whey proteins get absorbed quickly and are metabolized directly into your muscle tissue, as per studies published in the National Library of Medicine [3].

 More importantly, a whey protein supplement provides your body with Leucine and other valuable branched-chain amino acids (BCAA).

-These building blocks of proteins promote muscle protein synthesis and tissue repair, maximize muscle growth and exercise performance.
+These building blocks of proteins promote muscle protein synthesis and tissue repair and maximize muscle growth and exercise performance.

-They prevent muscle strain, and enhance the recovery process after exhaustive resistance training.
-[6] [7]
+They prevent muscle strain and enhance the recovery process after exhaustive resistance training, as per studies published in the National Institutes of Health [4] [5].

-When used in combination, your body can absorb more creatine than when used separately, plus it utilizes less sugar to transport creatine to your muscles, supporting a low-carb diet regimen.
-[8] [9]
+When used in combination, your body can absorb more creatine than when used separately, plus it utilizes less sugar to transport creatine to your muscles, supporting a low-carb diet regimen as per reports in the National Institutes of Health [6].

-Creatine also reduces the oxidation of Leucine, an essential BCAA you get from whey protein supplementation to improve muscle protein synthesis, prevent short-term muscle loss, and support the long-term muscle-building process effectively.
-[10]
+Additional studies published in the Journal of Applied Physiology show that creatine reduces the oxidation of Leucine, an essential BCAA you get from whey protein supplementation to improve muscle protein synthesis, prevent short-term muscle loss, and support the long-term muscle-building process effectively [7].

-Now you have the necessary information on the safety, difference, functions, and benefits of both supplements, including the scientific evidence behind each fact.
+Now you have the necessary information on the safety, differences, functions, and benefits of both supplements, including the scientific evidence behind each fact.

 Let’s get to another relevant point - ways to use them both in combination to increase muscle mass and achieve your other goals in the gym.